Assembly of the Republic (Portugal)

-It is located in a historical building in Lisbon, referred to as Palácio de São Bento (Palace of Saint Benedict), the site of an old Benedictine monastery.
-The Palácio de São Bento has been the seat of the Portuguese parliaments since 1834 (Cortes until 1910, Congress from 1911 to 1926 and National Assembly from 1933 to 1974).
+It meets in São Bento Palace, the historical site of an old Benedictine monastery.
+The palace has been the seat of the Portuguese parliaments since 1834 (Cortes until 1910, Congress from 1911 to 1926 and National Assembly from 1933 to 1974).

 Powers and duties of the Assembly

 The Assembly of the Republic's powers derive from its ability to dismiss a government through a vote of no confidence, to change the country's laws, and to amend the constitution (which requires a majority of two-thirds).
 In addition to these key powers, the constitution grants to the Assembly extensive legislative powers and substantial control over the budget, the right to authorize the government to raise taxes and grant loans, the power to ratify treaties and other kinds of international agreements, and the duty to approve or reject decisions by the President of the Republic to declare war and make peace.
 The assembly also appoints many members of important state institutions, such as ten of the thirteen members of the Constitutional Court and seven of the sixteen members of the Council of State.

 The constitution requires the assembly to quickly review and approve an incoming government's program.
 Parliamentary rules allow the assembly to call for committees of inquiry to examine the government's actions.
 Political opposition represented in the assembly has the power to review the cabinet's actions, even though it is unlikely that the actions can be reversed.
 Party groups can also call for interpellations that require debates about specific government policies.